youngbryanyu/fudstops/README.md

 # Füdstops: Dining Recommendations for Students - Documentation

-A convenient and centralized spot for students to view menus & dining locations, rate items, save favorites, and receive personalized food recommendations!
+A convenient and centralized spot for students to view menus & dining locations, rate items, save favorites, receive personalized food recommendations and much more! 🍔

 ## Workspace Setup